 Wages and job quality will fall.
 Domestic workers will find themselves in a race to the bottom with workers in developing nations.
 At its worst, this can create a negative-sum relationship.
 Companies can now shop among economies that seek advantage by undercutting each other and reducing wages and consumer purchasing power.
 This is not an inevitable result, but it is a danger, and one that economies must watch out for.

 The Bottom Line

 - Global trade might not show up in your portfolio, but its effects certainly do.
 Keep an eye out for shifts and changes around the world by matching with a financial professional in your area.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When it comes to trade, perhaps nothing is more contentious than debates about jobs.
 Many politicians promise to bring jobs back from overseas.
 As a result, any Americans believe that open U.S. trade policies have cost them the work they once cherished.
 However, it helps to understand what unemployment is and how the Department of Labor studies the question of joblessness.